NBISweden/workshop-reproducible-research/docs/docker.md

 If we run `docker run` without any flags, your local terminal is attached to the container.
 This enables you to see the output of `run_qc.sh`, but also disables you from doing anything else in the meantime.
 We can start a container in detached mode with the `-d` flag.
 Try this out and run `docker container ls` to validate that the container is running.

-By default, Docker keeps containers after they have exited.
+By default, Docker keeps containers after they have exited, though `docker container ls` only shows running containers by default (add the `-a` or `--all` flags to show all of them).
 This can be convenient for debugging or if you want to look at logs, but it also consumes huge amounts of disk space.
 It's therefore a good idea to always run with `--rm`, which will remove the container once it has exited.

 If we want to enter a running container, there are two related commands we can use, `docker attach` and `docker exec`. `docker attach` will attach local standard input, output, and error streams to a running container.
 This can be useful if your terminal closed down for some reason or if you started a terminal in detached mode and changed your mind. `docker exec` can be used to execute any command in a running container.
 It's typically used to peak in at what is happening by opening up a new shell.
 Here we start the container in detached mode and then start a new interactive shell so that we can see what happens.
 If you use `ls` inside the container you can see how the script generates file in the `data`, `intermediate` and `results` directories.
 Note that you will be thrown out when the container exits, so you have to be quick.